Modern Slavery in the Palm Oil Industry

 Creating Lasting Change

-Innospec Performance Chemicals has partnered with IJM to combat this issue and strengthen the capacity of key stakeholders in protecting Indonesian workers.
-The partnership aims to increase the reliance of vulnerable Indonesian workers on government systems for protection.
-The proposed interventions include education and sensitization campaigns, training for law enforcement and government officials, and capacity-building for palm oil plantation labour unions in Northern Kalimantan.
-Additionally, the partnership will ensure the provision of trauma-informed survivor services for those who have experienced forced labour and labour trafficking in the palm oil sector.
+Innospec Performance Chemicals partnered with IJM to combat this issue and strengthen the capacity of key stakeholders in protecting Indonesian workers.
+The partnership works to increase the reliance of vulnerable Indonesian workers on government systems for protection.
+Interventions include education and sensitization campaigns, training for law enforcement and government officials, and capacity-building for palm oil plantation labour unions in Northern Kalimantan.
+Additionally, the partnership helps ensure the provision of trauma-informed survivor services for those who have experienced forced labour and labour trafficking in the palm oil sector.

 Key interventions